All Products

 Provide an evaluation dataset in JSONL format.
 Each line must be a JSON object with question and answer fields.
 Example file: evaluation_test.jsonl.

 This approach enables comprehensive capability evaluation of Large Language Models (LLMs) by categorizing open-source evaluation datasets by domain.
-PAI currently maintains datasets such as CMMLU, GSM8K, TriviaQA, MMLU, C-Eval, TruthfulQA, and HellaSwag, covering multiple domains such as math, knowledge, and reasoning.
-Other public datasets are being integrated progressively.
-Note: Evaluations using the GSM8K, TriviaQA, and HellaSwag datasets require significant time; select them as needed.
+PAI maintains datasets such as CMMLU, GSM8K, TriviaQA, MMLU, C-Eval, TruthfulQA, and HellaSwag, covering multiple domains such as math, knowledge, and reasoning.
+Other public datasets are being integrated.
+Note: Evaluations using GSM8K, TriviaQA, and HellaSwag datasets require significant time; select them as needed.

 Select an output path for evaluation results.
 Choose compute resources based on system recommendations.
-Then submit the evaluation job.
+Submit the evaluation job.
 After completion, view results on the job page.
-If you select many datasets, the model runs them one by one—so wait time may be long.
+If multiple datasets are selected, the model runs them sequentially—wait time may be long.
 Check logs to see which dataset is running.

 View evaluation reports.
 Examples for custom and public dataset evaluations: